By Steve Levine

 Social pressure mechanics including team-based gameplay that makes players feel they are letting teammates down if they stop playing.
 The game's Quick Play and Competitive modes require coordinated team effort, creating social obligation that keeps players in the game even when they want to stop.

 Inadequate parental controls and time limits.
-The investigation alleges that Blizzard did not provide adequate tools for parents to monitor or restrict their children's play time, and did not clearly warn about the addictive nature of the game's design.
+The claims contended that Blizzard did not provide adequate tools for parents to monitor or restrict their children's play time, and did not clearly warn about the addictive nature of the game's design.

 Gaming addiction is not just "playing too much."
 It is recognized by the World Health Organization as a diagnosable condition (Gaming Disorder, ICD-11).
 Overwatch addiction can cause serious harm including social isolation and withdrawal from friends and family, mental health issues such as depression, anxiety, emotional outbursts, and "gamer's rage," physical injuries including eye strain (Computer Vision Syndrome), repetitive stress injuries, carpal tunnel, sleep deprivation, and in rare cases seizures, academic problems such as falling grades, missed assignments, and dropping out of activities, financial strain from excessive spending on in-game purchases, battle passes, and skins, and in severe cases, self-harm or suicidal ideation linked to gaming-related distress.